mconway890/wine-list-cli-app/README.md

 # WineList

 Welcome to Wine List!
-Wine List will show you today's top wines including their price, rating and description.
+Wine List will show you today's top wines as well as the top wines of the current year.

 ## Installation